Beer, water, and lowland

 Water edge

-The Dijle slows the route without sending the reader far from the old center.
+The Dijle slows the route without taking you far from the old center.

 Nature edge